AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 ![Rewards Summary Image](../decentralisation/images/Aztec-Governance-Summary-2.png)

-Given that deployments may be immutable, it is necessary to ensure that there are operators, ie sequencers & provers, running the infrastructure for a given deployment as long as users are interested in it.
+Given that deployments may be immutable, it is necessary to ensure that there are operators, i.e., sequencers & provers, running the infrastructure for a given deployment as long as users are interested in it.
 Therefore we suggest a model where all previous canonical instances of Aztec are rewarded pro-rata to their current proportion of stake.

-Beyond making it easier to understand for users, having a single token across all deployments is necessary to ensure that all instances are all utilizing the same token due to ecosystem cohesive and buisness development efforts, for example, having reliable onramps and wallets.
+Beyond making it easier to understand for users, having a single token across all deployments is necessary to ensure that all instances are all utilizing the same token due to ecosystem cohesive and business development efforts, for example, having reliable onramps and wallets.

 ### Initial deployment
 Upon initial deployment, there will be an immutable set of governance contracts which maintain the version registry, and an initial immutable instance of the rollup which will be the first "canonical" deployment.

 The initial instance will be called "Aztec v0" and (the current thinking is that v0) will not include the ability to process user transactions.
 Sequencers can register for Fernet's sequencer selection algorithm by staking tokens to that particular instance, and practice proposing blocks on mainnet prior to deciding to "go live" with v1, which _does_ enable the processing of user transactions.
 This instance would then _"restake"_ these tokens within the governance contract, to have a voting weight equal to the amount of tokens staked by it's sequencer set.
-This is in order to ensure that the sequencer selection algorithm is working properly and the community of operators themselves can decide what happens to the network next, ie if it's ready to actually "go live" with transactions.
+This is in order to ensure that the sequencer selection algorithm is working properly and the community of operators themselves can decide what happens to the network next, i.e., if it's ready to actually "go live" with transactions.
 It will also serve as a production readiness test of the upgradability.
 In the event that these v0 tests are unable to be successfully completed as expected, the community (with potential foundation approval) may need to redeploy and try again.

 ![Initial Deployment Image](../decentralisation/images/Aztec-Governance-Summary-3.png)